-Any humanitarian case for the Our Turn campaign cannot be seen in isolation from finance, capacity and mechanisms in place for receiving and accommodating UASC.
+- 16. Any humanitarian case for the Our Turn campaign cannot be seen in isolation from finance, capacity and mechanisms in place for receiving and accommodating UASC. - 17.
 For a number of years, boroughs have been running the Pan London Rota.
-This has helped manage some of the pressure on the London Borough of Croydon - which hosts the Home Office Screening Unit for asylum registration - although the number of UASC in the borough is still several hundred.
+This has helped manage some of the pressure on the London Borough of Croydon - which hosts the Home Office Screening Unit for asylum registration - although the number of UASC in the borough is still several hundred .
 Boroughs voluntarily fund the London Asylum Seekers Consortium (LASC), which provides accommodation services, information, training and partnership working.
-Most boroughs play a role in the rota - the exceptions are those where there boroughs are already acting as a port of entry and therefore accommodate significant numbers of UASC (e.g. Croydon and Hillingdon).
+Most boroughs play a role in the rota. - 18.
 In more recent years, the Home Office has introduced a National Transfer Scheme (NTS).
 The NTS is currently voluntary, though the enacting legislation does allow for the Secretary of State to make it mandatory.
 The introduction of the NTS was intended to ensure that the responsibility for accommodating UASC was shared nationally as part of new system.
 This was a positive step forward and, since being established, has helped to disperse several hundred across UASC the country.
-However, as the pressure in the capital indicates, there are currently significant problems with the NTS.
-Transfers are happening slowly and often fall through due to the insufficiency of spaces provided by receiving local authorities outside of London.

-Furthermore, some councils outside of London have had to stop receiving UASC pending the outcomes of the Home Office review of funding.
-There are also around 140 children currently awaiting transfers from entry local authorities.

-The Association of London Directors of Children's Services has recently written to Home Office officials to raise concerns about UASC arrangements, including:

-- Insufficient funding to cover local authority costs, and ongoing delays in announcing the result of the Government's UASC funding review.
+- 19. However, as the pressure in the capital indicates, there are currently significant problems with the NTS.
+Just three children are known by London Councils to have been transferred from London under the NTS in Q4 2018.
+According to Home Office figures, this was down from 25 in Q3 2018. - 20.
+Some councils outside of London have had to stop receiving any UASC pending the outcomes of the Home Office review of funding. - 21.
+There are around 140 children currently awaiting transfers from entry local authorities. - 22.
+The Association of London Directors of Children's Services has recently written to Home Office officials to raise concerns about UASC arrangements, including: - Insufficient funding to cover local authority costs and ongoing delays in announcing the result of the Government's UASC funding review.
 This not only increases the cost of looking after UASCs in London, it undermines the participation of receiving local authorities.
 Most acutely, we understand that local authorities in a region outside of London have collectively frozen their participation in the NTS until a higher level of funding is announced. - Substantial delays in the provision of screening interviews, which are required before local authorities can refer young people onto the NTS.
 It is not uncommon now for it to take three weeks before an appointment is provided by the Home Office.
-This means that children become settled in

-London before they are even initially referred onto the NTS, substantially reducing the chances of a successful transfer.

-The inclusion of Dubs and VCRS cases in the NTS, as well as the prioritisation of these cases by the Home Office over UASC from local authorities over the 0.07% threshold.
-The Home Office clearly does need, systematically, to identify new homes for Dubs and VCRS unaccompanied young people, but this is a different kind of need that should be dealt with separately.
+This means that children become settled in London before they are even initially referred onto the NTS, substantially reducing the chances of a successful transfer. - The inclusion of Dubs and VCRS cases in the NTS, as well as the prioritisation of these cases by the Home Office over UASC from local authorities over the 0.07% threshold.
+The Home Office clearly does need, systematically, to identify new homes for Dubs and VCRS unaccompanied young people, but this is a different kind of need that should be dealt with separately. - 23.
+A meeting with Home Office officials is due to be held in early March.